com-480-data-visualization/project-2024-group-era/README.md

 - EW: Extinct in the Wild
 - EX: Extinct

-This table helps us understand how urgently we need to work to conserve different species.
+This table helps us understand how urgently we need to work to conserve different species:

 |      | category | counts |
 | ---- | -------- | ------ |